 Liz Huynh, Site Coordinator

-Liz Brown joined COT in August of 2019.
-In her role as coordinator for our Selma site, she helps develop relationships and networks in the community to strengthen the site and its people and encourage opportunities for change.
+Liz Huynh joined COT in August of 2019.
+In her role as coordinator for our Selma site, she helps develop relationships and networks in the community to strengthen the site and its people and encourages opportunities for change.
 She is striving to finish her bachelor’s degree in Hospitality Management with a minor in Leadership Development from Troy University.
 Liz has been active in volunteering and tourism since she was a child and is delighted that she can give to the community and pay forward the opportunities she has been given.
-Liz lives in Selma with her husband, Jeremiah, and will be growing in home and faith with him and their cat, Mochi.
+Liz lives in Selma with her husband, Jeremiah, and will be growing in home and faith with him and their cats, Mochi and Taco.
 She enjoys cooking, hosting, drinking tea, teaching children, and exploring the arts, all to enrich her life and those around her.

 Find out more about COT in South Walton here.